tarunsraina/OOPS-IN-JAVA-DOCUMENTATION/README.md

 case 1:Within the current package,you can access those variable or methods[no restrictions]

-case 2:From outside the package,they can be accessed from chid classes only.
+case 2:From outside the package,they can be accessed from child classes only.

+> protected=default + child classes

 To sum up: